 Choosing does not begin until the pups are between 6-7 weeks old.
 Each applicant is given up to 3 days to make their choice and must select their puppy in the allotted time frame.
 Luckily making a choice isn't that difficult and most families pick their pup within a few hours.
 New families receive updated photos of their pup every 2-3 weeks and then as time allows after the puppy reaches 10 weeks.
 It's fun to watch them grow and change.

 We accept deposits to hold an existing available puppy of your choice.
-The remaining balance and airfare (if needed) is due when the pup reaches 8 weeks of age.
-If the pup is 8 weeks or older, total balance and airfare are generally required to be in our possession 2 weeks before your puppy will be released or a deposit is required and the remaining balance paid with cash or credit card upon pickup.
+The remaining balance and transportation (if needed) is due when the pup reaches 8 weeks of age.
+If the pup is 8 weeks or older, total balance and transportation are generally required to be in our possession 2 weeks before your puppy will be released or a deposit is required and the remaining balance paid with Venmo, cash or credit card upon pickup.
 Personal checks are generally NOT accepted when picking up your puppy.

 Since the pups are considered sold at time of deposit, the deposit is nonrefundable.
 The deposit will ONLY be refunded if the puppy you choose becomes sick, injured or dies prior to pick up or shipment.
 We do understand that life situations can change and should you need to postpone accepting a pup, we will hold your application, fee, and deposit for a future litter of your choosing.